kubernetes/kube-state-metrics/README.md

     namespace: your-namespace-where-kube-state-metrics-will-deployed
 ```

-- then specify a set of namespaces (using the `--namespace` option) and a set of kubernetes objects (using the `--resources`) that your serviceaccount has access to in the `kube-state-metrics` deployment configuration
+- then specify a set of namespaces (using the `--namespaces` option) and a set of kubernetes objects (using the `--resources`) that your serviceaccount has access to in the `kube-state-metrics` deployment configuration

 ```yaml
 spec: